The Kettering University on-campus schedule operates on four 11-week terms per year.

 - A written statement summarizing the circumstances and providing detailed information regarding the reason for the request.
-If the reason for the withdrawal began or took place during the course withdrawal period specified on the academic calendar, students must provide an explanation for not withdrawing by the published deadline.
+If the withdrawal began or took place during the course withdrawal period specified on the academic calendar, students must explain why they did not withdraw by the published deadline.

-Students considering requesting medical or compassionate withdrawals after the course withdrawal period specified on the academic calendar should consult with the Wellness Center as soon as possible.
-No refunds apply to medical or compassionate withdrawals that take place after the course withdrawal deadline.
+Students considering a request for medical or compassionate withdrawals after the course withdrawal period specified on the academic calendar should consult with the Wellness Center as soon as possible.
+No refunds apply to approved medical or compassionate withdrawals, which occur after the course withdrawal deadline.

 Questions: Contact the Wellness Center

 Withdrawing from the University requires a written request to the Office of the Registrar at firstname.lastname@example.org.